Online Gallery

 Hordle Promenade North, North Peckham Estate, 1985

-Jamaican Independence Day, Peckham Rye, 1983
+Jamaican Independence Day Celebrations, Peckham Rye, 1983

-Jamaican Independence Day, Peckham Rye, 1983
+Jamaican Independence Day Celebrations, Peckham Rye, 1983

-Self-portrait, Summer 1981
+Self-portrait, Sumner Estate, 1981

 "On 11th April 1981, I inadvertently cycled into the middle of the Brixton Riots with my brother on our way home one Saturday afternoon.
 That was the first time in my life that I witnessed police brutality and violent struggle.
 I also got caught up in the Peckham riots that same summer and was arrested and beaten quite badly by cops."